San Antonio College: Student newspaper

 SAC also hosts The Ranger, a student newspaper.
 The student newspaper is a laboratory project of the journalism classes in the Department of Journalism-Photography.
 The newspaper is published on Fridays except during the summer, holidays, and examinations.
 The Ranger is also a member of the Texas Intercollegiate Press Association, the Associated Collegiate Press, the Texas Community College Journalism Association, and the Associated Press.
 The publication was selected as a National Pacemaker Award winner by the Associated College Press for 2004 and a Pacemaker Finalist for 2005.

 The Ranger has made its articles available to students online.
 Students now have the option of accessing it in either print or online media formats.

+In May 2024, the newspaper was renamed to The Sundial and ceased it's print edition, becoming online-only.

 Mascot

 San Antonio College's mascot was the Ranger.
 The school pride colors are red, black, and royal blue School colors were previously orange and white (1925 – late 1980s), orange, blue, and white (late 1980s – mid 1990s), and red and black (mid-1990s – ?).
 The mascot was unanimously voted to be removed by the college board on July 14, 2020, due to the image of the Ranger representing perceived racism towards Hispanics and Mexican-Americans.
 The new mascot, the Armadillo, was chosen after a student vote in May 2021.